12 Best Ways to Keep a Thanksgiving Turkey Moist

 Alternatives to Traditional Basting

-Consider using a basting technique that doesn’t involve opening the oven door frequently.
-A cheesecloth soaked in butter and herbs draped over the turkey can serve as a self-basting cover, keeping the turkey moist while minimizing heat loss from the oven.
+Think of using a basting technique that doesn’t involve constant opening of the oven door.
+A butter and herb-infused cheesecloth wrapped around the turkey serves as a self-basting cover, maintaining the turkey moist and minimizing heat loss from the oven.

 The Benefits of Aluminum Foil

-The turkey breast is often the first part to dry out during cooking.
-To prevent this, cover the breast with a tent of aluminum foil once it reaches a golden brown color.
-This will slow down the cooking process on the top of the bird and allow the rest to catch up.
+The turkey breast is the most likely area to dry out during cooking.
+In order to prevent this, tent the breast with foil when it reaches golden brown.
+This will slow down the surface cooking of the bird and allow the remainder to catch up.

 Creative Alternatives to Foil